nepenth/knowledge-base/README.md

 ### Career Development <a name="career-development"></a>
-The Career Development category provides resources to support professionals in navigating their technical careers, including best practices, unique perspectives, and preparation for job interviews.
-This collection of articles offers valuable insights and tips to help individuals grow and succeed in their roles.
+The Career Development category provides resources to support professionals in advancing their technical careers, including best practices, job interview preparation, and unique perspectives on the industry.
+This category features a range of topics, from practical advice to humorous insights, to help individuals navigate and succeed in their technical professions.
 *Subcategories: Best Practices, Humor In Tech, Job Interview Preparation* *Items: 3*